This is a subtitle for your new post

 And because what you have done has had and will, in perpetuity have, an irreversible, permanent-impact on my life, my gut and my heart, with your extraordinary degree of sheer evil seared into my psyche and my memory, I’m here to make sure your well-deserved reputational consequences are neither lightly dismissable nor fleeting, either.

-2) When dealing with a pet owner like me, with the depth of the bond I had with my dog, Harry, and the manner in which you duped me into participating with you in the ultimate betrayal of his innocence and his trust by performing what I now know to have been a completely unnecessary killing simply to get rid of the evidence of your malpractice . . . "bemusement", you are gong to soon discover, will not be a sustainable strategy.
+2) When dealing with a pet owner like me, with the depth of the bond I had with my dog, Harry, and the manner in which you duped me into participating with you in the ultimate betrayal of his innocence and his trust by performing what I now know to have been a completely unnecessary killing simply to get rid of the evidence of your malpractice . . . "bemusement" at my reaction upon uncovering the truth, you are going to soon discover, will not be a sustainable strategy.

-You might by now, if you're reading this, along with a large swathe of the upper socioeconomic populace of your Palmerston North market catchment (together with the international regulatory bodies you would shudder to think would ever find out how you really operate), have worked out that you killed the wrong owner's dog.
-Your malpractice and the ethically incomprehensible deception and hard core tactics you perpetuated upon me not only to coerce me into allowing you to kill Harry, but also to have me participate in his truly awful, and truly unnecessary final scene . . . they're not leaving the public gaze now, any more than they will ever leave my psyche.
+You killed the wrong woman's dog.
+Your malpractice and the ethically incomprehensible deception and hard core tactics you perpetrated upon me not only to coerce me into allowing you to kill Harry, but also to have me participate in his truly awful, and truly unnecessary final scene . . . they're not leaving the public gaze now, any more than they will ever leave me.

 You Took from Me the Thing I Loved Most In All This World . . .
-Unnecessarily, Under False Pretences & to Cover Up Your Conscienceless Act of Malpractice (And Was It Also Revenge, Massey?)
-LINK TO "WAS HARRY KELLY A MARKED DOG?"
+Unnecessarily, Under False Pretences & to Cover Up Your Incomprehensible Multiple Levels of Malpractice & Your Conscienceless Acts of Malfeasance (And Was It Also Revenge, Massey?)

 Firstly, I have nothing left to lose.
 You robbed me of the thing I loved and adored most in all the world.
-And you did it in the most heinous way possible.
-Losing Harry at any time in the future would have been difficult in the circumstances of a natural death, or an unavoidable genuine “euthanisation”.
+And you did it in the most heinous manner possible.
+Losing Harry at any time in the future would have been difficult in the circumstances of a natural death, or an unavoidable, genuine “euthanasia”.

 No, you created an international whistleblower.

-So you may be sitting comfortably behind what you consider to be your (self-appointed) international “gold standard" façade . . . but when it is progressively exposed as exactly that – a façade – you may well eventually see how fickle institutional loyalty can be.
-That is, when there’s reputational risk accruing to your national and international associations.
+So for the moment, you may be sitting comfortably behind what you consider to be your (self-appointed) international “gold standard" façade . . . but when it is progressively exposed as exactly that – a façade – you may well eventually see how fickle institutional loyalty can be.
+That is, when there’s well-deserved reputational risk accruing to your national and international associations.

 It might take a while.
 But I'm not going anywhere.